If you visit the Basque Country, one thing becomes especially clear. The Basque people really know how to eat!

 From San Sebastian to Bilbao, Basques pride themselves on their love of food, and their ability to cook it well.
 As a result, even the rest of Spain has to grudgingly acknowledge that the north of the country has a special way with food—and it's all thanks to pintxos recipes like these.

-Every tavern and bar in the region has a counter covered in a bounty of colorful and savory snacks, usually skewered to a piece of crusty baguette with a long toothpick (also known as a pincho or pintxo).
-Some of them are super simple, like a wedge of tortilla, while some can be artistic creations verging on haute cuisine.
+Every tavern and bar in the region has a counter covered in a bounty of colorful and savory snacks, usually skewered to a piece of crusty baguette with a long toothpick.
+These are known as pintxos (in Basque) or pinchos (in Spanish).

 They're also a great excuse to socialize!
 So if you can't visit the Basque Country and go on a pintxos crawl, why not recreate the experience at home?
 Here are some easy, impressive, and delicious Basque pintxos recipes to help bring the taste of northern Spain into your kitchen.